 14 years later, Audrey was still exemplifying that bravery when she first learned she had cancer.
 She was a sophomore in high school.
 I was home from college during Spring Break and she looked at me and said, “There are worst things than a bald-headed cheerleader.”
 Then she showed me all these statistics on lymphoma and the survival rate.
 She told me that she was on Team Lock and she presented me with a baseball jersey top that read TEAM LOCK.

-I did everything to hide my fear from her.
+I did everything to hide my fear of her.
 I hugged her and stood in the perfect cheer stance and started clapping to the beat, “Team Lock, Team Lock!
 We are ready for a victory!
 Team Lock, Team Lock!
 This is our victory!”
 She stood up next to me and we cheered together.
 She hugged me again and said, “We have to teach mom and dad our cheer so we can kick cancer’s butt.”
 I told her I would be down shortly.
 I retreated to my room, closed the door and sat there crying.

 AJ curled up next to me as I cried.
 I could hear Audrey cheering for my parents.
 I rubbed AJ, stood up and to walked to the washroom so I could clean my face.